dpow/rubus-tools/README.md

 Toolchain for cross-compiling for RaspberryPi target (ARM) from x86_64 Linux hosts and x86_64 Cygwin hosts.

+### Status

+The Linux-host toolchain works on my machine.
+The Cygwin toolchain is in progress.

 ### How To Use It

 This will take a while: